The Real Need For Education or “How To Re-Invent Yourself!”

 Many people seem to be angry these days about technology taking their jobs and they sometimes look to politicians to help change things.
 Well, as someone once said, “You can’t stop the growth of technology and you can’t stop change.”
 After all, we outgrew the need for lamplighters well over a century ago.
 And, politicians from the coal-producing states had better get used to the notion that coal mining, the way it used to be, is a thing of the past as well.
 But, it’s hard to convince people to change when they’ve been used to a certain way of life for generations.

 It’s the advancing technology that produces this type of change and it has affected the photography industry as well.
 But, as old-fashioned jobs are lost, there are many new ones that technology creates.
 With the photography industry, it’s really the photographer’s creative “eye” that hasn’t really changed all that much.
 Even though there are new cameras, digital applications and mobile smart phones with cameras built in, the basic need for photographs has only increased not decreased!
-The problem is that many photographers have had to re-invent the way they make images and thus conduct their businesses.
+The problem is that many photographers have had to re-invent the way they make images and thus conduct their businesses and workflow patterns.
 No job will remain as it used to be for very long, so we must re-think what kinds of jobs we want to do and how we wish to proceed.
 Also, I’ve mentioned before that the world has become a very “do-it-yourself” (DIY) place.
 People can do all sorts of things these days that they couldn’t do before without some kind of professional intervention.
+There is all kinds of instruction available now, online!
 So, rather than lament a lost job, we need to invent new ones.
 Or, we need to re-invent different and more modern ways of doing the old jobs and sometimes, we need to become more entrepreneurial and change our business models to keep up with the times!

 I knew also, that I wanted to impart my love of photography to others and to help them make better portraits.
 I am certainly not the first photographer who has made this transition.
 There are many others as well.
 But, I have developed, over the years, a step-by-step approach to the teaching of studio lighting for portraits which greatly simplifies the application of artificial light in a studio setting.
 It proceeds from the use of one light up to using multiple lights to help make your portraits (and other photographic efforts) take on new dimensions.